-On Monday, June 14th 2021, communications will be sent out to the divisions and departments that have been identified in the initial report, advising of the data files and locations within their department drives.
+On Monday, July 5th 2021, (date adjusted) communications will be sent out to the divisions and departments that have been identified in the initial report, advising of the data files and locations within their department drives.

-On June 30th 2021, the identified stale data and stale sensitive data will be moved to a staging area, where it will be available for 30 days.
+On July 30th 2021, (date adjusted) the identified stale data and stale sensitive data will be moved to a staging area, where it will be available for 30 days.
 This will allow a closer review of the data and recovery if deemed necessary by the divisions and departments.
 Once that 30-day limit is reached, the data will be permanently destroyed.

 Using the Records Retention/Disposal Policy that TRU has established, stale data has been defined for this project as “a file that has not been modified within the last 7 years” and stale sensitive data has been defined as “a file that has not been modified within the last 7 years and contains either PCI data or PII data”.